ShaileshRawat1403/sans_serif_sentiments/ai-handbook/00-foundations/voice-ai-prompt-guide/voice-ai-prompt-guide.md

 ***

-### 🧠 Human Insight: We Think Before We Know What We're Saying
+###  Human Insight: We Think Before We Know What Were Saying

 > “We often speak to understand, not just to be understood.”